skrey/yellow-extensions/plugins/googlemaps/README.md

 How to embed a map?
 -------------------
 Create a shortcut in the format `[googlemaps ADDRESS]`, you can add optional zoom, style, width and height.
-ADDRESS is the text you enter on Google maps, wrap multiple words into quotes `"`.
+`ADDRESS` is the text you enter on Google maps, wrap multiple words into quotes.
 The default zoom is 15.

 Example
 -------